Rendering the Economic Fat for a Steady State Economy

 Friends who swear they cannot make ends meet might consider an early use of the idiom in Thomas Fuller’s The History of the Worthies of England in about 1661.
 Fuller wrote, “Worldly wealth he cared not for, desiring only to make both ends meet; and as for that little that lapped over, he gave it to pious uses.”

-Taken as our model, the quote suggests two things.
-First, we need to slim down so that resources “lap over,” rather than run short.
+Taken as our model, the quote suggests that we need to slim down so that resources “lap over,” rather than run short.
 Then we should tap that surplus for more pious purposes.
 The archaic language notwithstanding, what could be more pious than sustaining a just economy in balance with nature?

 Gary Gardner is Managing Editor at CASSE.